thehungrycoder/2web2ui/docs/deployment.md

   * **CodePipeline**:
   CodePipeline glues the build and deploy steps together.
 When a change is pushed to `master`, it kicks of the pipeline causing CodeBuild and CodeDeploy work sequentially.
   After CodeDeploy successfully deploys to Tst/Staging, it awaits for approval to deploy to Production.
-Currently this process is manual and you need to approve it from Pipeline UI Console.
-FE-565 will allow doing it directly from Slack.
+  You can approval Production deployment either from CodePipeline UI Console or by clicking **Aprove** button in the slack notification.
+More about it below.

   Once approved, it triggers CodeDeploy to start deployment to Production.

+  * **Slack Notification**:
+  Pipeline will notify action status to `#team-ux-alerts` channel in addition to CodePipeline UI.
+  A new slack app `prime_msysmc` is deployed for this purpose.
+You must add it in the channel.
+This is deployed manually hence doesn't have an associated cloudformation template.
+  See `aws-codepipeline-slack` repo for more info.

 ## Workflow
   - Create PR for your changes